Fintan-contents/nablarch-system-development-guide/en/サンプルプロジェクト/サンプルプロジェクト開発ガイド/PGUT工程/proman-style-guide/java/staticanalysis/unpublished-api/README.md

 Open SpotBugs item from the Eclipse settings.

 Open the "Plugin and misc.
-Settings" tab and press the "Add" button.
+Settings" tab and press the "追加(Add)" button.
 Select `nablarch-testing-<version>.jar`.

 `nablarch-testing-<version>.jar` should be stored in the local repository of Maven.